 Test Phase: The period of time in the software life cycle in which the components of a software product are evaluated and integrated, and the software product is evaluated to determine whether or not requirements have been satisfied.

 Test Plan: Documentation specifying the scope, approach, resources, and schedule of intended testing activities.
-It identifies test items, the features to be tested, the testing tasks, responsibilities, required, resources, and any risks requiring contingency planning.
+It identifies test items, the features to be tested, the testing tasks, responsibilities, requirements, resources, and any risks requiring contingency planning.
 See: test design, validation protocol.

 Test Procedure: A formal document developed from a test plan that presents detailed instructions for the setup, operation, and evaluation of the results for each defined test.